Thomas R. Donohue

 Professional and Community Affiliations

 Mr. Donohue is admitted to the bar in Massachusetts, the United States District Court of Massachusetts and the United States Court of Appeals for the First Circuit.
 He is a member of the Federal Bar Association.
-Mr. Donohue also regularly volunteers at the Women's Lunch Place, which is a daytime shelter in Boston.
+Mr. Donohue is currently serving a three year term as a Hearing Committee Member for the Massachusetts Board of Bar Overseers

 Areas of Practice